cloudmesh/cloudmesh-pi-burn/paper/vonLaszewski-cmburn.md

 initialize such a cluster with software.

 There are a number of different approaches to placing software for clusters on the Pi.
-IN general we distinguish the following setups PIXE boot and OS preloaded mode on the SD Cards.
+In general we distinguish the following setups PIXE boot and OS preloaded mode on the SD Cards.

 # Boot Configuration Methods